 What can businesses expect from 2022?

-With varying restrictions set to continue and the end of the Brexit transition period behind us, it is still unlikely that we will return to a recognisable “business as usual” anytime soon.
+With the ongoing changes it seems still unlikely that we will return to a recognisable “business as usual” anytime soon.

 What strategic planning should be business owners be doing?

 With the above prospects in mind, what should business owners be doing to prepare?
 Here are some questions, the answers to which may assist: